Latest Revision- May 1, 2025

 -snip-

-I think that "Kaboosha" is a folk processed form of "a biscuit".
+"Kaboosha" may be a folk processed form of "a biscuit".

 Down by the rollorcoaster